Step 3 - Find the names of parents

 You can start your research in this case in a number of ways.

-- If there is a Latter Day Saints' Family Center within your reach and you feel at your ease in understanding handwritten Italian, you can order microfilms for the years you need and get started.
+- The registers you need are not online.
+If there is a Latter Day Saints' Family Center within your reach and you feel at your ease in understanding handwritten Italian, you can order microfilms for the years you need and get started.

-- You have planned a trip to Italy, and want to spare some time in the archives: check addresses and opening times for the archive you are interested in, that is the province capital for your municipality.
+- You have planned a trip to Italy, and want to spare some time in the Italian State Archives: check addresses and opening times for the archive you are interested in, that is the province capital for your municipality.
 Before going, make a phone call to the archive there to check if your municipality is in that archive or in another, or missing.

 - If the municipality was in the Stato della Chiesa, you won't have any Civil Records to search from until after 1870, or your municipality may have changed province during the 20th century, so you'll need another archive.

-- It is also possible that the acts for a municipality are kept in the Archive of the previous province (i.e. Acts for Bussi and Popoli, now in the Province of Pescara, are kept in the archive in L'Aquila).
-The same happens for many Provinces that were created only in the 20th century.
+- It is also possible that the acts for a municipality are kept in the Archive of the previous province (i.e. Acts for Bussi and Popoli, now in the Province of Pescara, are kept in the archive in L'Aquila until 1865).
+The same happens for many Provinces that were created in the 20th century.

 You can hire some specialist to make a research for you from archives.
 Though it is true that each search is different, it is also fair that you may have an idea of what can be obtained with your funds.
 Find therefore below two research plans with possible budget.